Marcos8060/Street_Food_Website/README.md

 * The project demonstrates an understanding of this week's concepts.
 If prompted, you can discuss your code with an instructor using the correct terminology.
 * Required content was in place by the deadline.

+## Credits
+ Many thanks to w3schools documentation and freecodecamp for availing resources online.
+I found their resources very useful throughout the course of my project.
+Their efforts in availing the resources was very instrumental in the success of my project.
+I would choose them over again and recommend any individual to check on their resources whenever they'd want anything code related.

 ## License and Copyright
 © Marcos Ochieng, Moringa school Independent project.
 [MIT](https://choosealicense.com/licenses/mit/)